 LIFT operates as a "door-to-door" or "curb-to-curb" service, therefore impacts to travel time of the service would be similar to the general traffic impacts of the project.
-Project intersections would operate at acceptable Level of Service (LOS) with the exception of N Broadway and N Victoria Avenue which would operate at LOS E in the AM peak hour (8-9 AM), per Synchro analysis results, and at LOS E in the PM peak hour (4-5 PM), per Vissim results. .
+Project intersections would operate at acceptable Level of Service (LOS) with the exception of N Wheeler Avenue/ N Williams Avenue/ N Ramsay Way which would operate at LOS E in both the AM peak hour (8-9 AM) and PM peak hour (4-5 PM), per Synchro analysis results.
+Per Vissim results, this same intersection would operate at LOS D or better in all peak hours.